Reading Time: 6 minutes

 Here’s a story about an ancient Croatian wine grape with three faces that eventually reveal its one true essence.

 Grk: A Grape Without Vowels (and Male Bits)

-According to official data from 2013, Grk (pronounced “Gerk”) accounts for 15 hectares of cultivated area.
+According to official data from 2013, Grk accounts for 15 hectares of cultivated area in Croatia (and the world, as Grk is planted only in Croatia).
 Even though more Grk vines have been planted in the past years, the growth remains insignificant.
 This is because while Grk is commercially grown, it thrives only in specific micro-locations—curtailing its propagation; coupled with low yields, this grape is perceived as a rather unattractive commercial investment and a challenging agricultural product.

 So why write about such an obscure grape?
 Because its specific gourmet quality deserves the attention and—if you’re in Croatia—the extra trip or detour.

 The location of Korčula is marked with a red star.
 It is 3.5 kilometers off the coast and the nearest major cities are Dubrovnik and Split.